Sumanthhs27/Book-Recommender-System-/README.md

 There are 4 main types of recommendation systems:

 ### 1. Popularity based Filtering:
+Here the recommendations are based on the top popular items on that specific Platform.
+These recommendations are displayed to all the users using the platform.

 ### 2. Content based Filtering:
 Recommendations are based on user's past likes/ dislikes & item feature space.
 The system makes recommendations which are similar to items the user has liked in the past.
 Items are considered similar based on item's features such as author, publisher, genre etc